Jacobjeevan/Reddit-Gild-Predictor/README.md

 **Third stage**: Repeat first and second stages, but use NLP techniques (Using comment body for classification)

-**Fourth stage**: Use a model to combine results from both first/second and third stages.
+Optional: Use a model to combine results from both first/second and third stages.

 ## Current Progress: